brycefrank/brycefrank.github.io/software.md

 ## R

+[allometric](https://github.com/brycefrank/allometric): A package that contains allometric equations for trees, sourced from scientific publications.

 [spsys](https://github.com/brycefrank/spsys): A package that estimates the sampling variance for two-dimensional systematic sampling designs that are frequently used in environmental and forestry surveys.